 There are two basic types of home pregnancy tests.

 - The most common types of home pregnancy tests use a test strip or dipstick that you hold in the urine stream or dip into a sample of urine.
 An area on the end of the dipstick or test strip changes color if hCG is present, meaning you are pregnant.

 - A second type uses a urine collection cup with a test device.
 To use this type of test, you may place several drops of urine into a well in the test device or you put the test device into urine collected in a cup.
 An area of the device changes color if hCG is present, meaning you are pregnant.

 The first urine of the morning (that has collected in the bladder overnight) is the best one to use and has the most accurate test results.

-The accuracy of home pregnancy tests are different for every woman because:
+The accuracy of home pregnancy tests is different for every woman because:

 - The days of a woman's menstrual cycle and ovulation can change each month.

 - The exact day of implantation of the fertilized egg is not always known.